gamer-cndg/omega2-kernel-modules/Tutorial.md

 > Kernel modules are pieces of code that can be loaded and unloaded into the kernel upon demand.
 They extend the functionality of the kernel without the need to reboot the system.

 Things like USB drivers / systems, interface drivers, input drivers, can be distributed in the form of the kernel modules.
 A kernel module also runs with higher priviledges (kernel space vs user space).
 You may only have direct hardware register access to e.g. GPIO, PWM, SPI, etc. from there.
-Kernal modules then expose certain functionality or device files to the user space.
+Kernel modules then expose certain functionality or device files to the user space.
 Examples of kernel modules are:
 * `kmod-spi-dev` - exposes linux SPI device
 * `kmod-fs-ext4` - EXT4 filesystem support
 * `kmod-usb-audio` - Audio over USB devices